JaninaWibker/rpi-configuration-tutorial/README.md

 |  |> install.tmpl
 ```

 You can add things inside `custom/templates` and if needed modify things inside the normal `templates/` directory.
 Also adding a new css file or similar to the `public` folder is also possible.
-Generally don't touch the `scripts` folder and don't touch the `app.ini` unless you know what you are doing (If you decide to edit the config file, take a look [here](https://gogs.io/docs/advanced/configuration_cheat_sheet) for documentation).
+Generally don't touch the `scripts` folder and don't touch the `app.ini` unless you know what you are doing (If you decide to edit the config file, take a look [here](https://Gogs.io/docs/advanced/configuration_cheat_sheet) for documentation).

-Incase you want a mobile friendly and otherwise also improved gogs copy the changes (unchanged files (in `templates/`) are also in here, meaning you should be able to just replace the templates folder completely) from [here](https://github.com/JannikWibker/gogs-reskin) into your gogs installation.
+Incase you want a mobile friendly and otherwise also improved Gogs copy the changes (unchanged files (in `templates/`) are also in here, meaning you should be able to just replace the templates folder completely) from [here](https://github.com/JannikWibker/Gogs-reskin) into your Gogs installation.

 ### docsify